pelmini/cse15l-lab-reports/lab-report-1-week-2.md

 ## _Step 1: Remotely Connecting_

-First, open a terminal in VSCode (You can use ctrl or command + ` to have the terminal appear), or any teminal.
+First, open a terminal in VSCode (You can use ctrl or command + ` to have the terminal appear), or any other teminal.

 ![VS terminal](photos/terminal_window.png)